 From here you’ll set up your shooting position.
 The most precise and accurate method is using a bench rest and a sled or a gun vise to secure the weapon.

-Regardless of your method of shooting, stabilization is the most important factor.
-To correctly zero a rifle and scope shooters need a stable platform to shoot from.
+Regardless of your method of shooting, stabilization is the most important factor in how to zero a scope.
+To correctly zero a rifle and scope, shooters need a stable platform to shoot from.

 5. Begin the Zeroing Process

-Once a shooter is position they begin the zeroing process.
-For bolt actions, single shots, and AR style rifles the shooter can remove the bolt, and separate the action and look down the barrel.
+Now, let’s get into the meat of how to zero a scope.
+Once a shooter is in position, they begin the zeroing process.
+For bolt actions, single shots, and AR-style rifles, the shooter can remove the bolt, separate the action, and look down the barrel.
 Shooters then adjust the weapon until the barrel is in relative line with the target.

-The shooter can gaze through the barrel, and then the scope.
-If the scope is significantly off of the target the view between the barrel and scope will be significantly different.
+The shooter can gaze through the barrel, then the scope.
+If the scope is off of the target, the view between the barrel and scope will be significantly different.

-Other rifle designs are more difficult to remove the actions and impossible to look through the barrel.
-For these rifles shooters can utilize a laser bore sight.
-This device fits into the chamber of the weapon and send a laser directly down the barrel.
+Other rifle designs are more difficult to zero.
+For these rifles, shooters can utilize a laser bore sight.
+This device fits into the chamber of the weapon and sends a laser directly down the barrel.

 A shooter can adjust the scope until the reticle covers the laser on the target.
-This method can be used with any rifle, and is a very effective way to aid in zeroing an optic.
-This helps shooter reduce the time and ammunition needed to zero an optic.
+This method can be used with any rifle and is a very effective way to aid in zeroing an optic.
+This helps shooters reduce the time and ammunition needed to zero an optic.

 6. Prepping for Range Hot

-Load and fire three rounds without making adjustments, or moving the target or rifle.
-Once the three shots are fired, unload the rifle, and ensure the action is opened.
-Once this is done move on down range to the target.
+Load and fire three rounds without making adjustments or moving the target or rifle.
+Once the three shots are fired, you can unload the rifle and ensure the action is opened.
+Once this is done, move on downrange to the target.

-Turrets adjust the reticle up and down and left to right, this allows the scope to be aligned to where the rifle is shooting.
+Turrets adjust the reticle up and down and left to right.
+This allows you to align the scope to where the rifle shoots.
 This measurement will correspond to distance moved on the target.

 Repeat the process of shooting three rounds and adjusting the scope until it is striking the bullseye of the target.
 Once this is complete, place a new target on the target holder and shoot three more shots to confirm the zero.

-Once the shooter confirms his or her zero they or the target should move to the range they expect to be shooting at.
-Once at this range is established the shooter clean their bore at least one time.
-Shooters should ensure the weapon is clear and then run a boresnake or punch rod with brush through the barrel to clean it.
+Once the shooter confirms his or her zero, they or the target should move to the range they expect to shoot at.
+Once at this range, the shooter cleans their bore at least one time.
+Shooters should ensure the weapon is clear, then run a boresnake or punch rod with brush through the barrel to clean it.

 8. The Final Zero

 The shooter should then shoot three shots and observe where it strikes on the target.
-When safe to do so they should repeat the process of zeroing their rifle by making adjustments, and firing.
-Shooter will then repeat this process until the rifle is zeroed at this range.
+When safe to do so, they should repeat the process of zeroing their rifle by making adjustments and firing.
+The shooter will then repeat this process until the rifle is zeroed at this range.

-A shooter can then call it a day, pack it up and go home.
+At this point, the shooter has completed the steps of how to zero a scope.
+A shooter can then call it a day, pack it up, and go home.
 Alternatively, they can move the target or themselves back even further and zero the rifle to ensure it is accurate at ranges beyond what the shooter expects.

+Do you confidently know how to zero a scope?
 Zeroing a rifle to a scope is an absolute necessity.
-The more time a shooter takes and applies the fundamentals the more precise their scope will be.
-Every step should be done appropriately, from setting the scope on the rifle, to securing the rifle into a stable firing position.
+The more time a shooter takes and applies the fundamentals, the more precise their scope will be.
+Every step should be done appropriately, from setting the scope on the rifle to securing the rifle into a stable firing position.

-Vortex Optics has also put together a good video that walks through sighting in your scope from start to finish.
+Vortex Optics has also put together a good video that walks through how to zero a scope from start to finish.